-- Fall Salad Greens: Swiss chard, Frisee, escarole, radicchio, and arugula can be sown out mid-month.
-Lettuce and spinach will be better and longer lasting if protected from the hottest days or if sowing is delayed until the end of the month.
+- Fall Salad Greens: Swiss chard, Frisee, escarole, radicchio, and arugula can be sown out about now.
+Lettuce and spinach will be better and longer lasting if sowing is delayed until the end of the month or early August.

-- Long-maturing brassicas: Fall and overwintering broccoli, cabbages and cauliflower, plus kale, collards, kohlrahi and Chinese cabbage can all be sown out now if you aren’t starting these crops indoors.
+- Long-maturing brassicas: Fall and overwintering broccoli, cabbages and cauliflower, plus kale, collards, kohlrahi and Chinese cabbage can all be sown out now if you aren’t starting these crops in a pot.

-- Fall peas: If you grow a fall crop of peas (I never have – does it work?) you should start them this month, or so the experts tell me.
+- Fall peas: If you grow a fall crop of peas you should start them this month.

-If you started your fall stuff inside in mid-June, it might be ready to go out by the end of this month.
+If you started your cool season crops in mid-June, they are likely ready to be transplanted out by the end of this month.
 If your garden isn’t ready for the transplants yet, you can usually keep them going just fine in 4″ pots for another couple weeks.
-Try to have your leeks in their final spot by the end of July.
+Try to have the leeks you started last month in their final spot by the end of July.